 If you’re loyal to a certain airline or hotel, you will most likely redeem your travel rewards directly through the airline or hotel website such as Southwest Airlines or World of Hyatt.
 But it can also be applied towards rental car agencies, cruise lines, train services, etc. It’s possible to use the points for free travel or reservation upgrades.

 Your other option is using a flexible travel rewards credit card that lets you redeem miles using their relevant credit card travel portal.
 Or it may give you the option to transfer points directly to an airline or hotel partner to book future travel.
 Some cards also let you redeem your credit card points for recent travel purchases.
 If you’re not loyal to one airline or hotel, this is likely a better redemption option.
+But you do not have to entirely rely on credit cards, for you’ll easily be able to procure just right loans for 5000 with bad credit, and that’ll suffice for any budget you might be making.

 Using Airline Miles for Free Flights